Search

 Flo Liu

-Flo Liu begins his third season as assistant on Coach Michael Marchiano's staff in 2022.
-Liu was named Assistant Coach of the Drexel University Men's Soccer program in March of 2020.
+Flo Liu begins his fourth season as assistant on Coach Dave Castellanos' staff in 2024.
 Liu comes to the program after a stint as the assistant men's soccer coach at St. John's.

 Before his time with St. John's, Liu worked as an assistant coach and recruiting coordinator for Presbyterian College in Clinton, S.C. from 2016 to 2018.
 During Liu's time with the Blue Hose, he helped turn a last-placed RPI team into conference champions in 2017, defeating top-seeded High Point on penalty kicks to clinch the first NCAA bid in program history.